 Plain Writing Tips

-These are examples of Weekly Writing Tips that are posted on the National Archives internal website for staff.
+These are examples of writing tips that are posted on the National Archives internal website for staff.
 We offer these tips to staff so their communication with the public is easier to understand and fits in with the principles of plain writing.

 One of the biggest problems for some writers is deciding where to put commas and where NOT to put them.